 If you use a car's horn [or a personal security alarm (noisemaker or screamer) or a simple whistle], do three short blasts, three long blasts, three short blasts - pause - repeat.
 If you use taps or bangs (such as through a wall), do three quick taps, three slow taps, three quick taps - pause - repeat.

 • Sailors use whistle blasts or light flashes to send Morse Code SOS distress signals (three quickly - three slowly - three quickly - pause - repeat).

-• Campers can send three puffs of smoke or lay out 3 markers in a large triangle to signal a search plane.
-After dark, you can send Morse Code SOS with a flashlight.
-Or you can use 3 campfires in a triangle (as in the X marks in the shape of a triangle above).
+• Campers can send three puffs of smoke or lay out 3 markers in a large triangle (as above) to signal a search plane.
+After dark, use 3 campfires in a triangle.

 • Hunters fire three gunshots.

 • Mountain climbers use six long whistle blasts or light flashes, repeated at one-minute intervals.

 • If you're choking on food and need someone to perform the Heimlich maneuver on you, summon help from bystanders by grasping your throat.
-A rescuer will stand behind you and bear-hug you with their fist and support hand just above your navel - then give your belly a sharp squeeze to push forcefully into your diaphragm and force air out of your lungs – thereby blowing out the food lodged in your throat.
+A rescuer will stand behind you and bear-hug you with their fist and support hand just above your navel - then give your belly a sharp squeeze to push forcefully into your diaphragm and force air out of your lungs – thereby blowing out the food that's stuck in your throat.
 It may have to be repeated multiple times to succeed.
 [If you're alone, perform the Heimlich maneuver on yourself by placing your fist just above your navel and fall onto a tabletop (or something similar) so your fist will force air out of your lungs (as above).
 It may have to be repeated multiple times to succeed.]

 • Drivers with a CB radio call for help on either channel 9 or 19.
 Since you can use your voice over the radio rather than blasts or taps, you can say "Mayday!
 Mayday!
 Mayday!" - pause - repeat.
 Or more people might understand if you simply say "S - O - S" - pause - repeat.